shukriadams/haku/README.md

 From the project root
 - "grunt --gruntfile compile_X.js" (where X is the target platform)

 The files generated will behave the same as the ones you've viewed in /src, but will have platform-specific settings (if any) applied to them, as well as being minified.
-You can use these files for building a Phonegap binary for your target platform, either on your own system or via a service like Adobe Build.
+You can use these files for building a Phonegap binary for your target platform, either locally (see next section) or via a service like Adobe Build.

 Building locally